symplify/phpstan-rules/README.md

 <br>

-Would you like to **tailor it to fit your taste**?
+Would you like to tailor it to fit your taste?
 Pick one PHPStan rule and configure it manually ↓

 ```yaml
 services: